Skip to content

 2. Note down the client_id and client_secret.

-• For okta, the URI is listed as the Metadata URI in the details of the Authorization Server, found under Security > API.
-The URI usually has the form https://{yourOktaDomain}/oauth2/{authorizationServerName}/.well-known/oauth-authorization-server.
+• Okta: Commonly https://{yourOktaDomain}/.well-known/openid-configuration.
+If you have set up a custom Authorization Server, the URI is listed as the Metadata URI in the details of the Authorization Server, found under Security > API.
+Then the URI usually has the form https://{yourOktaDomain}/oauth2/{authorizationServerName}/.well-known/oauth-authorization-server.

 • http://{keycloakhost:keycloakport}/auth/realms/{realm}/.well-known/openid-configuration